What is Marketing Environment

 The vast majority of us buy in light of the impact of cultural & social elements.
 The lifestyle, qualities, convictions, and so on is dead set besides everything else by the society in which we live.
 Every society has its own culture.
 Culture is a blend of different variables which are exchanged from more established eras & which are gained.
 Our conduct is guided by our way of life, family, instructive foundations, dialects, and so on.
 Social components are the cultural and social viewpoints, which incorporate health cognizance, the growth rate of population, age distribution, career approach and the importance of security.

-Thus, when a marketing manager is considering putting forward a marketing plan then he has to consider both the internal and external marketing environments and see both opportunities and threats to the business.
+Thus, when a marketing manager is considering putting forward a marketing plan, then he has to consider both the internal and external marketing environments and see both opportunities and threats to the business; only then he/she would be able to take the correct decisions regarding the business.